Black69Silver/ft_printf/README.md

 * %x Prints a number in hexadecimal (base 16) lowercase format.
 * %X Prints a number in hexadecimal (base 16) uppercase format.
 * %% Prints a percent sign.

+Does not handle:
+* the following flags: #-+ 0.
+* floating-point format specifiers: fFeEgGaA.